 - 1 tablespoon red wine vinegar

-- 1 tablespoon tamari soya sauce or regular soya sauce
+- 1 tablespoon tamari soy sauce or regular soy sauce

-- 1 tablespoon Worcester sauce or an extra tablespoon of soya sauce
+- 1 tablespoon vegan Worcester sauce or an extra tablespoon of soya sauce

 - 4 tablespoons parsley chopped

-- 1 litre vegetable stock use a vegan beef flavour stock if available
+- 1 litre vegetable stock use a vegan 'beef' flavour stock if available/or a gluten-free stock if necessary

 5 minutes before end of cooking: